 One of the residents, Gloria, believes that the conversation needed to have been based around the residents.

 “If it was for the community like they said, they would have had those conversations beforehand,” she said.
 “We feel as though we’ve been overlooked.
 They’ve been making decisions without us.”

-Lawrence Brown said that much of the institution’s development in Baltimore sparks similar tensions to where Daniels was provost from 2005 to 2008.
+Lawrence Brown said that much of the institution’s development in Baltimore sparks similar tensions to those between Philadelphia’s economically disadvantaged neighborhoods and the University of Pennsylvania, where Daniels was provost from 2005 to 2008.
 This, he said, made it clear that Hopkins actively works to gentrify the neighborhoods around its campuses.

 “That’s the number one agenda for the University, not HopkinsLocal,” Brown said. “[Daniels] was brought here because he had that level of expertise in doing the very thing he’s done since he arrived here, so it’s hard to say that this is somehow not intentional.”

 Kylie Patterson distinguished HopkinsLocal from some of the institution’s other investments in Baltimore.
 She explained that HopkinsLocal sought to address the city’s racial wealth divide by helping local employees and business owners secure employment with benefits.